Headlight Restoration: The Ultimate Guide

 Causes of Foggy Headlights

-Several factors contribute to foggy headlights, including:
+Several elements contribute to the phenomenon of foggy, cloudy, or yellow headlights, including:

 Whatever the cause, the passage of time is always the underlying culprit.
 Unfortunately, no matter how well you take care of your car’s headlights, they will eventually need to be cleaned as the months and years progress.